rainbowdashlabs/reputation-bot/docs/faq.md

 To build the message context we search for the oldest message within a fixed time (This is the max message age.
 30 minutes on default).
 After we found the older message of the reputation donor we collect all users which have written a message after the oldest message.
-If we havent found any message within the max message age we add the users of the last 10 messages (The amount depends on the server settings) to the context.
+If we haven't found any message within the max message age we add the users of the last 10 messages (The amount depends on the server settings) to the context.
 We do this because often users come back after some time and the thank duration already ran out.
 Finally we add also the users which share a voice channel with the message author and the users which shared a voice